|

 3. Raymour & Flanigan Furniture

-it’s the big store,” what do you expect?
+its the big store, what do you expect?
 People like big.

 Old Brick did come in a close second.
-Probably because it’s
+Probably because its

 kinda big, too.